-Apply to contribute to the Harvard Law & Policy Review blog and bring your law and policy analysis to thousands of visitors a month!
-The HLPR Blog: Notice and Comment is now accepting applications for bloggers.
+Contribute to the Harvard Law & Policy Review blog and bring your law and policy analysis to thousands of visitors a month!
+The HLPR Blog: Notice and Comment is currently accepting submissions.

-You can begin at any time, but the blog tends to be less active in July and August each year.
-Posts will generally be short (400-600 words), although bloggers occasionally write longer posts or series.
-Posts must be on timely subjects.
+Posts will generally be short (400–600 words), although blog contributors occasionally write longer posts or series.
+Posts should be on timely subjects.
 Typical topics include recent court cases, pending legislation, and other current events relating to law and policy.

 If you have questions, email firstname.lastname@example.org.